Imagine if you got stuck in a vacuum where there is no air and no light! Do you think you can survive?

 Conversion rate, number of leads, and ROI are the three very crucial metrics that tell you whether your prospects think that your products or services are worth buying?
 Based on the metrics, you can tweak your current content marketing strategy for better outcomes.

-Similar to a content marketing strategy, your social media arsenal also needs precise planning.
+Like a content marketing strategy, your social media arsenal also needs precise planning.
 Also, the social channels are quite dynamic, and hence you must follow some critical steps if you want to serve your audience and encourage them to take the desired action:

 Although one of the purposes of social selling is to provide a human touch to the entire online selling process, everyone has different objectives for developing social media presence.
 Hence, knowing your specific purpose is very important.